Salome

 Richard Strauss’s masterpiece Salome is a shocking opera based on Oscar Wilde’s play of the same name.

-Salome tells the biblical story of Princess Salome, who becomes infatuated with John the Baptist, a prisoner in her step-father King Herod’s court.
-When she is promised anything she wants by King Herod, Salome demands the head of John the Baptist, which Herod delivers to her – at a price.
+Strauss’s provocative, intriguing Salome, based on Oscar Wilde’s play of the same name, tells the biblical story of Princess Salome, who becomes infatuated with John the Baptist, a prisoner in her stepfather King Herod’s court.
+When she is promised anything she wants by King Herod, Salome demands the head of John the Baptist, which Herod delivers to her—at a price.

 Strauss’s ground-breaking score reflects the dark and unsettling themes of the story and every role makes extraordinary vocal and dramatic demands on the artists.

-These performances will feature Marcy Stonikas as Salome (March 21 & 23), Kirsten Chambers as Salome (March 22), Dennis Petersen as Herod, Kyle Albertson as Jochanaan, Nina Warren Smith as Herodias, and Ben Werley as Narraboth.
-San Diego Opera’s Principal Conductor Yves Abel returns to lead the San Diego Symphony.
+These performances will feature Marcy Stonikas as Salome (March 21 & 23), Kirsten Chambers as Salome (March 22), Dennis Petersen as Herod, Kyle Albertson as Jochanaan, Nina Warren as Herodias, and Ben Werley as Narraboth.
+San Diego Opera’s Principal Conductor Yves Abel returns to lead the San Diego Symphony with Jose Maria Condemi returning to direct after his critically acclaimed Madama Butterfly last season.

 LANGUAGE – Sung in German with English and Spanish text projected above the stage